- Make a difference. Be supported by passionate, caring palliative specialists

 About the role

-We have full and part time, and casual positions available.
-Work/life balance is important to us and we’ve embraced new ways of working.
-We’re flexible, so you tell us the hours you want, and we’ll see what we can do!
+We have full and part time positions available.
+Work/life balance is important to us, and we’ve embraced new ways of working.
+Our hybrid working model allows you some flexibility with working from home and the office.

-You are a Registered Nurse with palliative care experience from a hospice, hospital or community setting.
-We’ll also consider nurses from similar specialties such as oncology, neurology or haematology.
-You’re dedicated to working with patients and families with palliative care needs and bring compassion to all that you do.
+You are a Registered Nurse ideally with palliative care experience.
+We will also consider nurses from similar specialties such as oncology, neurology or haematology.
+You’re caring, compassionate, professional and driven to deliver the best care possible every day.

-- Registered Nurse, New Zealand Nursing Council and a current NZ Annual Practising Certificate
+- Be a Registered Nurse, New Zealand Nursing Council and hold a current NZ Annual Practising Certificate

-- Commitment to achieving PDRP Level 3 or 4 within 6 months of employment
+- Be committed to achieving PDRP Level 3 within 12 months of employment

-- Ability to work autonomously while communicating collaboratively as part of a multi-disciplinary team
+- Be adaptable, able to work autonomously and communicate collaboratively as part of the multi -disciplinary team

 What’s in it for you?